 You can also sprinkle a little bit of your salt over the carpet and let it absorb for an hour or so before vacuuming it up.
 It really does change the energy of the room!

 There are many other ways to magically cleanse the energy of your home and belongings.
-If you notice the energy of your home has changed for the better after putting out a salt bowl, I encourage you to explore them all.
+If you notice the energy of your home has changed for the better after putting out a salt bowl, I encourage you to explore them all by reading that article.

-If you liked this article, check out my other simple magic articles:
+If you liked this article, check out my other intuitive magic articles:

 Bright blessings to you and your home.